Best hose spray guns at a glance:

 - Black handle gets hot in the sun

-With a whopping nine patterns, the Spear & Jackson Kew Gardens Collection Multi Function Spray Gun is a BBC Gardeners’ World Magazine Best Buy-winner for the best functionality.
+With a whopping nine patterns, the Spear & Jackson Kew Gardens Collection Multi Function Spray Gun is a BBC Gardeners’ World Magazine Best Buy-winner for features.
 Our favourite of these patterns is the ‘angle’ pattern, which sprays water downwards at a 45° angle, making the gun much more comfortable to hold.
 Like the Draper 8 pattern gun, the shower function is powerful enough to reach the very back of flower beds and it has a sliding thumb catch, which can be moved with one hand to vary the water flow.
 It also means you don’t have to hold down a button if you’re watering for any length of time, which makes it one of the most comfortable guns to hold and use.
 It has a high-quality brass connector too, but bear in mind that the black handle gets hot in the sun.

 Gardena EcoLine Watering Sprayer